Sifiros/noHandlerLyraWebPayment/README.md

+# This is a work in progress, do not use

-# lyra-web-payment
+# web-payment demonstrator

-Demonstrator Webauthn + Payment request + Payment handler
+Demonstrator with Webauthn + Payment request + Payment handler

 ## Requirement